suyashawari/deaf_speech/README.md

-# Silent Speech - Real-Time Hand Gesture Recognition
+# Deaf Speech - Real-Time Hand Gesture Recognition

 **Recognize hand gestures instantly on your Android device using the live camera or gallery media.**

-Silent Speech leverages MediaPipe for on-device machine learning to identify hand gestures, overlaying visual landmarks for an interactive experience.
+Deaf Speech leverages MediaPipe for on-device machine learning to identify hand gestures, overlaying visual landmarks for an interactive experience.

 ---